-Electrical design of simulated building project.
-This project covers utility to outlets, with a focus on distribution, such as transformers, generators, panels and feeders.
+: Electrical design of simulated building project.
+This project covers utility to outlets, with a focus on distribution, such as transformers, generators, panels and feeders for a commercial and industrial project.
 Practical design implementation is emphasized.
 Detail documentation of all aspects of the project.
 Use contemporary 2D, 3D, and other modeling and analysis software to produce a final portfolio.
-Prerequisite(s): ELEC1111 Corequisite(s): ECDM2201 corequisite(s).
-ECDM2201